 Who can apply?

-The Engaged Citizens Programme is an interdisciplinary educational space for committed and inquisitive second-year EUC students.
-This means that applications are open for EUC students currently in their first year of study.
+The Engaged Citizens Programme is an interdisciplinary educational space for committed and inquisitive second- and third-year EUC students.
+This means that applications are open for EUC students currently in their first or second year of study.
 In the selection process, we put a high premium on motivation, inquisitiveness, and an explicit deliberation on how the ECP can contribute to your personal learning goals.
 Note that the programme corresponds to a study load of 15ECTS and runs parallel to the regular coursework.

 When to apply?